Harry and Meghan's decision divides opinion in London

 Student Frederick Bathurst, 21, said their announcement was badly timed.

-Pointing out that more than $3 million worth of taxpayers money had been spent renovating the couple’s Frogmore Cottage home in Windsor, a small town around 30 miles west of London, he said: “It’s like, ‘we’ve now given you a ton of money, what do we get in return?’”
+Pointing out that more than $3 million worth of taxpayer money had been spent renovating the couple’s home, Frogmore Cottage, in Windsor, a small town around 30 miles west of London, he said: “It’s like, ‘We’ve now given you a ton of money, what do we get in return?’”

-After seeing the news on TV, he added that his “mother said the whole thing was disgraceful.”
+After seeing the news on television, he added that his “mother said the whole thing was disgraceful.”

 Photographer Penny Booth, 25, was visiting London from the Lake District in England's north.